Layer_3 (7)

 Ep 73: (GH) A Hobbit Shoots Free Throws

-Back in the Greenhouse, Brian and Kyle have an in-depth and helpful discussion about the overall themes of Seasons 1 through 4 so far.
-What is the Great Omission and how is it solved?
+Back in the Greenhouse (further discussion of Episode 72), Brian and Kyle have an in-depth, helpful discussion about the overall themes of Seasons 1 through 4 so far.
+What is the Great Omission, and how is it solved?
 What does it mean to explore our hearts and stories as we become more like Jesus?
 Where do we find specific communities designed to help form us?
 And just how confusing and diverse are our views of the Gospel of the Kingdom in modern Christianity?
-Let's dig in!
+Let’s dig in!

 Ep 74: Thy Kingdom Come?